-Want a smart watch/fitness tracker but prefer a round face to the Apple Watch's square one?
-The Garmin Venu has a round face, tracks everything you can possibly image--heart rate, pulse ox, stress, sleeping, menstrual cycle, and more--and will coach you up with on-screen workouts, a coach, and built-in sports apps.
+Want a smart watch fitness tracker but prefer a round face to Apple Watch's square one?
+The Garmin Venu has a round face, tracks everything you can possibly image—heart rate, pulse ox, stress, sleeping, menstrual cycle, and more—and will train you up with on-screen workouts, a coach, and built-in sports apps.
 It's got it all, and a round face!
-And Garmin does a pretty good job handling all your sensitive information, so that's a plus.
+And if you're into square watch faces, Garmin Venu comes in those too.
+Bonus, Garmin does a pretty good job handling all your sensitive information.

 How can you control your data?